'We are still in the fight': Defeated candidate Kari Lake refuses to concede Arizona's governor race

 Story highlights

-Meanwhile, the Republicans filed a lawsuit to extend voting hours which was rejected by the county court it saying they had no proof of disenfranchisement
+Meanwhile, the Republicans filed a lawsuit to extend voting hours which was rejected by the county court, saying they had no proof of disenfranchisement

-Meanwhile, the Republicans filed a lawsuit to extend voting hours which was rejected by the county court it saying they had no proof of disenfranchisement
+Meanwhile, the Republicans filed a lawsuit to extend voting hours which was rejected by the county court, saying they had no proof of disenfranchisement

-In a video shared on Twitter, Kari Lake, a Republican candidate for governor of Arizona declined to declare her opponent's victory and vowed to fight.
+In a video shared on Twitter, Kari Lake, a Republican candidate for governor of Arizona declined to concede her opponent's victory and vowed to fight on.
+Lake is known as an 'election denier' for refusing to believe Donald Trump lost the presidential election in 2020.

-As per predictions made by Associated Press, her opponent Katie Hobbs, a democrat is all set to win the elections.
-But Lake strongly denied the election result as a part of her campaign.
+As per predictions made by Associated Press, her opponent Katie Hobbs, a Democrat, is all set to win the elections.
+But Lake strongly denied the election result.

 Arizona, we are still in the fight. pic.twitter.com/ytaGvqG5J0— Kari Lake (@KariLake) November 17, 2022